marinoqj/koratosun-airlines-microservices/README.md

 Besides that, there is a Kafka server which enables communication using messages.

-Prerrequisitos
+Prerrequisites

-* MySQL
+* MySQL datbase
-* Servidor Kafka : Contenedor docker de la imagen apache/kafka.
-Se arranca en localhost:9092 (habría que configurarla para que acepte llamadas por IP).Para configurarlo se utiliza la herramienta web Kadeck
-* Repositorio Git para almacenar la configuración

-Componentes

-* config-server (8888): se utiliza para cargar la configuración del resto de microservicios
-* api-gateway (8080): es la pasarela que une los el front con los microservicios
-* discovery-server (8761): servidor eureka que registra todos los microservicios y permite el acceso transparente a los mismos
+* Kafka server: For demo purpose the app is using a docker container from image apache/kafka.
+It is listening on localhost:9092 (configuration to accept calls using kafka's server IP is needed).To config kafka we are using Kadeck web tool.
+* Git repository to use CasC (Configuration as Code)

+Components

+* config-server (8888): centralized configuration of all the microservices that make up the application
+* api-gateway (8080): entry point acting as an intermediary between client and microservices
+* discovery-server (8761): enables microservices to dynamically locate and communicate with each other within the application
-* customers-service (8091): microservicio que gestiona los clientes
+* customers-service (8091): microservice that manages clients
-* flights-service (8090): microservicio que gestiona los vuelos
+* flights-service (8090): microservice that manages flights
-* webfrontboot (8877): aplicación spring boot con thymeleaf y bootstrap que aporta la UI de la app
+* webfrontboot (8877): spring boot application with Thymeleaf and Bootstrap that provides the app's UI
-* servidor kafka (9092): a través del topic "customers" se gestiona el alta de un nuevo cliente cuando se produce una reserva
+* servidor kafka (9092): through the "customers" topic, the registration of a new customer is managed when a reservation is made.

+Description

+When app is running you can access to a web simulating an airline page for booking flights and buying tickets.
+If a new user make a reservation all the information about it is saved and at the same time an event is triggered with the customer data.
+These data can be used for differents microservices with different purposes like marketing, loyalty programs and more.